M&A Community logo

 m&a process

 Mergers and acquisitions are a widely adopted strategy for companies looking to increase value, achieve growth, or expand market share.
-According to Bain & Company, the value of global M&A deals reached $3.8 trillion in 2022.
+According to McKinsey & Company, global M&A activity reached approximately 4.2% of total market value in 2025, up from 3.3% in 2024 and 3.5% in 2023.
+While still below the ten-year average of 5.3%, this upward trend signals renewed momentum and suggests further growth potential if historical patterns hold.

-The guide below comprises all the fundamentals about establishing a well-planned M&A process for the acquirer and the target.
+The guide below covers the fundamentals of establishing a well-planned M&A process for both the acquirer and the target.
 Read on to learn more about:

 • The process of mergers and acquisitions explained